meitneshi/challenge-documentation/docs/index.md

 **N.B.:** hint2 will always be given after hint1.

 At this point, we have a functional Java application that will test the content of a **compiled** HelloWorld.class class and exit the relevant code.
-If you want to understand more how the challenge works and custom more your challenge you can [read this](how-does-it-work.md).
+If you want to understand more how the mission works and custom more your mission you can [read this](how-does-it-work.md).

 ## i18n